mattWillis/resistance-toolkit/README.md

 ![Logo for The Resistance Toolkit stylized as graffiti on a brick wall.
 Subtitle reads "The tools you need to resist hate."](assets/Banner.png)

+## What is the Resistance Toolkit?
 In the wake of all of the hatred being unleashed by politicians, it's easy to get overwhelmed and shut down.
 But please don't, that's what they are hoping we'll do!

+I created this project to help myself get organized and come up with solid action items that I could work on.
+My hope is that this project can help you as well.
+We need to get organized in order to make a difference and defeat hate.

+### How to use it?

 1. Pick [a cause](#organizations--causes) that you are passionate about.
-2. Stay informed on the issues surrounding your cause.
+2. Stay informed by following organizations that deal with your cause on social media or subscribing to their mailing lists.
-3. Try to come up with a couple of [concrete actions](#tools) you can take to support your cause.
+3. Pick a couple of [concrete actions](#tools) you can take to support your cause.
+Or create your own tools to help yourself and others take action.
-4. [Take breaks and recover](#recovery): this is a marathon, not a sprint!
-Find a relaxing hobby or take news and social media breaks.
+4. [Take a break and recover](#recovery): this is a marathon, not a sprint!
 5. Repeat: start back at step 1.

 ## Organizations & Causes